Counseling and Psychological Services Center (CAPS Center)

 - Avoid judging, evaluating, and criticizing the student

-- Recommend the student access support in the Center when you feel the student's problem is one that you do not feel qualified to handle, that personality differences will interfere with your ability to help, the student is a personal acquaintance, or if you feel you are overwhelmed, pressed for time, or at a high stress level yourself.
+- Encourage the student to access support in the CAPS Center when you feel the student's problem is one that you do not feel qualified to handle, that personality differences will interfere with your ability to help, the student is a personal acquaintance, or if you feel you are overwhelmed, pressed for time, or at a high stress level yourself.

 Emergency Situations Some of the behaviors listed on the Resource and Referral Guide are ones that indicate an immediate crisis and need immediate attention.
 They include:

 - Inability to communicate clearly (garbled, slurred speech, disjointed thoughts)

 - Seeing and/or hearing things that are not there or are not real